ChrisWiegman/chriswiegman.com/content/posts/2016-06-04-why-ive-stuck-with-wordpress.md

 ## WordPress isn’t the only thing I’m working in lately

 While most of what I do goes back to WordPress in one fashion or another it isn’t the only thing I’ve actually been working in.
-In fact, my largest side project today, <a href="https://github.com/ChrisWiegman/primary-vagrant" target="_blank" rel="noreferrer noopener">Primary Vagrant</a>, is written completely in Puppet and Ruby (the language Vagrant itself uses).
+In fact, my largest side project today, [Primary Vagrant](https://github.com/ChrisWiegman/primary-vagrant), is written completely in Puppet and Ruby (the language Vagrant itself uses).
 This year in particular I think I’ve put far more into that project than just about anything else.